Topology-dependent density optima for efficient simultaneous network exploration: Results

 For general networks, na\"{\i}ve mean-field approximations (MFAs)~\cite{LiggetBook,Ghosts_Folks,PlankSimpson_JRSI} can lead to drastically inaccurate estimation of the APCT and optimal density.
-Taking the near-Gumbel-distributed single searcher cover times on random networks~\cite{Chupeau_NatPhys_CTs} and attempting to incorporate exclusion through rescaling by the factor $\phi$, which is exact for the complete network, fails for many networks: under this MFA the predicted optimal density as $N$ becomes large approaches $\rho^*=0.5$ (Supplementary Information~\cite{SM}), but for networks of low average degree, and for the ring lattice (Fig.~1(a)) in particular, this is far from the true $\rho^*$ evaluated numerically (Fig.~2).
+Taking the near-Gumbel-distributed single searcher cover times on random networks~\cite{Chupeau_NatPhys_CTs} and attempting to incorporate exclusion through rescaling by $\phi$ fails for many networks: under this MFA the predicted optimal density as $N$ becomes large approaches $\rho^*=0.5$ (SI Text), but for networks of low average degree, and for the ring lattice (Fig.~1(a)) in particular, this is far from the true $\rho^*$ evaluated numerically (Fig.~2).
 Insight into this inaccuracy can be drawn from asymptotic estimates of the APCT on the ring lattice in the high density regime.
-Consider first the extremal case $M=N-1$.
-In this case, we can follow the motion of the single vacancy instead of the $N-1$ searchers, inspired by particle--hole duality \cite{Beijeren_Tracer3}.
-If the vacancy makes $N-1$ successive clockwise moves then each searcher has moved one site anti-clockwise.
-Thus, the parallel cover time for the $N-1$ searchers is the time for the vacancy to hit $(N-1)^2$ distinct sites when considered to move on an infinite line.
-Using standard results we have $\mathcal{S}_{N-1}=(N-1)[(N-1)^2+1]/2$~\cite{Yokoi_1990_ExactCTs}.
-More generally, for $M=N-k$ searchers with $k \ll N$ vacancies, the parallel cover time is the time taken for the net displacement of the vacancies to first reach $(N-1)(N-k)$.
-As the vacancies are non-interacting, we can approximate this by a single vacancy moving $k$ times faster than each of the individual vacancies, that is, $\tau_{\text{vac}}=1/k$.
-Thus
+Consider $M=N-k$ searchers with $k \ll N$ vacancies.
+Inspired by particle-hole duality~\cite{Beijeren_Tracer3} we can follow the vacancies instead of the searchers.
+The parallel cover time is then the time taken for the net displacement of the vacancies to first reach $(N-1)(N-k)$~(SI Text).
+For large $N$ the vacancies are approximately non-interacting, meaning their net displacement is approximately that of a single vacancy moving $k$ times faster, that is, $\tau_{\text{vac}}=1/k$.
+Standard results~\cite{Yokoi_1990_ExactCTs} then imply

-This estimate does extremely well in predicting the APCT (Supplementary Information~\cite{SM}, Fig.~S2) only beginning to noticeably deviate below ${\rho \sim 0.85}$ when $N=100$.
-Equation~\eqref{eq::HighDensity_Symm} reveals that the APCT in the high density regime is $\mathcal{O}(N^3)$, while the MFA suggests an APCT of $\phi \tilde{\mathcal{S}}_N \sim \mathcal{O}(N^2)$, an order of magnitude difference that is a result of the failure of the MFA to capture key spatial correlations.
+This estimate does extremely well in predicting the APCT (SI Text, Fig.~S2).
+It is exact for $k=1$, and only noticeably deviates when ${\rho \lesssim 0.85}$ for $N=100$.
+Equation~\eqref{eq::HighDensity_Symm} reveals that the APCT at high density is $\mathcal{O}(N^3)$, while the MFA suggests an APCT of $\phi \tilde{\mathcal{S}}_N \sim \mathcal{O}(N^2)$, an order of magnitude difference highlighting the failure of the MFA to capture spatial correlations.